symforge/URLcrypt/README.md

 Base64 results in ugly URLs, since many characters need to be URL escaped.

+## Development

+Clone the repository and do a `composer install` in the root directory of the library to install the development dependencies.
+Run the tests with `phpunit` from the root directory.

 ## License

 This library is licensed under the MIT License - see the `COPYING` file for details.